 - Logical Reasoning Passages

-- Multiple choice questions with 1 or more correct answers
+Multiple choice questions have 1 or more correct answers.

 2 sections, 35 minutes each

 This section tests your math and data interpretation skills with the following question types: